 We all do it sometimes.
 I know I was definitely a “wet blanket” toxic friend at one point in my life – I was going through a tough time at the end of high school and poured all my “drama” on some people a little too much.
 Life is a learning process though, and friendship is a two-way street, so try your best to be a good friend yourself, and have friendships with people who you feel are honest, right, and who you’re happy knowing.
 When you do meet these special people, cherish them and make sure to work on being a great friend as well.

 Are you dealing with a toxic friend, or do you know someone who is dealing with a toxic friend or relationship and wants out?
-Send them this article, and let me know how it goes in the comments below.
+Send them this article, and let me know how it goes on Twitter.